adelagar/DeployMultipleServers/README.md

 # Deployment Solution Below

 ### The following template deploys Azure virtual machines on an existing virtual network.
-The following prerequisite are required; the name of the virtual network Azure resource group, the name of the virtual network, and the name of the intended subnet.
+The following prerequisite are required; an Azure subscription, the name of the Azure resource group that the intended virtual network resides, the name of the virtual network, and the name of the target subnet.
+The person deploying this solution should have the proper administrative rights within the Azure subscription for the deployment to succeed.

 #### Microsoft Azure Commercial Click Here: ####
 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fadelagar%2FDeployMultipleServers%2Fmain%2Fazuredeploy.json)